I finally did it!

 This was the last straw, I finally built up the courage to wave goodbye to my fancy job and even fancier pay-check.
 My job was impacting my physical and mental health due to the endless client deadlines and the stress-inducing work culture that is found in Consulting.

 I wanted more time and freedom from life to pursue passions I had.
+I found the FIRE movement (financial independence retire early) and became obsessed with finding freedom.
 Whether that be sailing, or woodwork, hiking, writing or getting back playing rugby.
 My priorities had drastically changed and I took the plunge and got out while I still could.

 The golden handcuffs were beginning to tighten around my wrists.